AlexCruceru97/AWS-CloudCamp/journal/week0.md

     }]
 }
 Inside alarm actions is the sns topic created before.
 Next run the command aws cloudwatch put-metric-alarm --cli-input-json file://aws/json/alarm-config.json.
 Now in AWS, CloudWatch inside alarms, the alarm can be seen.

+Day2.
+Using IAM.
+I created an organization and added business units.
+Created an account, which I can use.
+For example If I am logged as an user I can switch to that account using switch Role from Account dropdown menu.
+There I pick the accountId I want to use.
+Only I as management account can switch freely between accounts.